relrod/fedorahosted/README.md

 * Provide a noop mode to see what would happen without actually doing anything.
 * Don't suck.

+### Workflow

+* Admin starts processing the request (`./fedorahosted-process.py -p 1`)
+* Script asks for admin's FAS username/password.
+* Script creates the new FAS group.
+* Script runs all the commands needed on hostedXX.
+* Script tells the web app to check with FAS and see if the new group exists.
+  * This prevents having to send FAS auth info to the web app.
+  * If the group exists, the web app sets HostedRequest.completed = true

 # License

 GPLv2+